rcl-ssl/docs/certbot/introduction.md

 # Introduction
 **V7.0.0**

-RCL SSL CertificateBot is installed in a server running a website.
+RCL SSL CertificateBot is installed in a hosting machine.

-It allows for automatic renewal of SSL/TLS certificates and installation of certificates in the hosting machine for a web server to use.
+It allows for automatic renewal of SSL/TLS certificates and installation of certificates in the hosting machine for a **web server** to use.

 ## Linux Server